 I urge my clients–and anyone else who asks–to join the blogosphere.
 Not for its own sake, but for the structure it creates for your overall communications strategy (you do have a strategy, don’t you?).

-For one thing, I know how to create attractive, flowing links such as this one for Oak Park’s Shop The Village program, one of my current projects.
+For one thing, I know how to create helpful links such as this one for Oak Park’s Shop The Village program, one of my current projects.

 The blog also allows an individual to communicate the depth and breadth of his or her organization’s distinctive place in the world.
-Oh, and it can attract traffic with certain key words, such as Barack Obama, Matt Damon, the Boston Red Sox and Kermit the Frog (now you know why his smiling mug is above).
+Oh, and it can attract traffic with certain key words, such as Barack Obama, Matt Damon, the Boston Red Sox and Kermit the Frog.

 If you’re successful to any degree, you are bound to have so much happening all the time that it’s easy to have significant accomplishments and other newsworthy fodder slip through the cracks.